|Important note about plant availability.

 There are hundreds of factsheets on our website provided for your information.
 Not all plants will be available at all times throughout the year.
 To confirm availability please call (03) 8850 3030 and ask for the nursery.

 Wattle seed has the “Aroma of toasted coffee grounds, sweet spice, raisin and chocolate” according to new research conducted by the Rural Industries Research and Development Corporation.
 It can be used to make cakes or damper, used as a flavouring in ice-cream, or as a coffee substitute.
 It is now being made into a delicious essence too which can be used instead of vanilla essence.

-Aboriginal people used almost all parts of these plants.
+Indigenous Australians used almost all parts of these plants.
 Seed and seed pods were eaten for their high protein content, the gum was also eaten and added to drinks, while the bark was used as medication and toxic species were used to stun fish so they were easier to catch.
 Early settlers used the bark to tan animal hides.

 There are many species of Acacia that are palatable and not toxic, but the one generally grown commercially for seed is A.victoriae.
 This is either a short lived shrub or a small tree from 2-9m.
 This species is not generally available in nurseries in Melbourne, possibly because it’s usually found in the drier interior of the continent.
 It’s found in all other mainland states in the drier parts.

 An alternative species, and one that is usually available is A. sophorae which is a coastal wattle.
 It does have weedy tendencies however so should be planted with caution near bushland.

 The local species; A.mearnsii, A.dealbata, and A.pycnantha were all used for their gum and bark by the aborigines.
 These are readily available in nurseries, although the first two species are generally fast growing but short lived – approximately 15 years.